SamarthK1239/OpenAI-Api-Shenanigans/README.md

 # OpenAI-API-Shenanigans
 A longer-term project using the different models available through the OpenAI API.
 No clue where this is going, just that it's going to be a ride.

 **Important note:** ~~Some models are being deprecated in favor of GPT-3, GPT-3.5, and GPT-4.
 I still need to edit code in this repository to use the models not in danger of being deprecated.
-Additionally, any fine-tuning experiments will be paused until the newer models support it.~~ *All current projects on this repository have been updated to the latest version of the API, and where possible, use **GPT-3.5-Turbo-1106**.*
+Additionally, any fine-tuning experiments will be paused until the newer models support it.~~ *All current projects on this repository have been updated to the latest version of the API, and where possible, use **GPT-3.5-Turbo-1106**.* I do have access to GPT-4, but have elected to not port over all of the code here to use the latest GPT version since not all developers who might access this project will have access to it.

 ## Code that's Currently Here
 - A very simple image generation program that leverages Dall-E to generate 1024x1024 Images around any prompt you give it (*API version upgrade COMPLETED*)